Know Before You Go

 For some countries, local currency can only be purchased on arrival and it may not be taken out of the country when returning home.
 Our reservations staff will be happy to provide you with further information on currencies, as required.

 All customers travelling with Travel Department must have adequate travel insurance.
-Travel Department sell a comprehensive policy that provides both medical and cancellation cover and we suggest you avail of this.
+Travel Department sell a comprehensive policy that provides both medical and cancellation cover to residents of Ireland and we suggest you avail of this.
 You must make the insurance company aware of any existing or past conditions/illnesses or material facts - failure to do so may result in your insurance being void.
 You must comply with the insurers "HEALTH CHECK” conditions, please refer to your policy.
+We do not currently offer insurance to residents of the UK.
 It is the sole responsibility of the customer to ensure they have adequate insurance.
 If you have any queries please feel free to contact us.

 All flight times and transport times are given in local time.
 All flight times are in 24hr clock.
 It is important to arrive in good time for your flight particularly during peak season when airports can be congested.
 After check-in we suggest you proceed immediately to the departure gate and watch the monitors for your boarding instructions.
 On arrival at your overseas destination please proceed immediately to the arrivals area after you have collected your luggage.
 If you have a problem with luggage it is essential that you get word to our representative in the arrivals area as soon as possible.
 If you are travelling alone please ask a fellow passenger to relay the message.
 Neither Travel Department nor our representative have access to airline fight manifests and therefore cannot confirm either way if a passenger actually travelled on the flight from Ireland.
 Most airlines charge for catering - airline food is not included in the price of your holiday